schockr/schockr.github.io/index.markdown

 ## Work

 I am interested in methodologies to automate the validation and qualification of MES platforms and recipes.
-My work has focused on developer tooling, data management, and system integrations in a distributed environment to streamline complex life sciences manufacturing processes through technology.
+My work has focused on developer tooling, data management, and system integrations in a distributed environment to streamline complex manufacturing processes through digital solutions.